robled/rocket-depot/README.md

 #### Rocket Depot
 Rocket Depot is a simple graphical frontend for [rdesktop](http://www.rdesktop.org/) and [FreeRDP](http://www.freerdp.com/) with support for connection profiles.
-It runs on Linux desktops using GTK and takes advantage of modern desktop environment features such as Unity Quicklists.
+It runs on Linux desktops using GTK+ 3 and takes advantage of modern desktop environment features such as Unity Quicklists.